 Even if you aren’t a Thrifter, it’s worth going in to see the kooky displays.

-Getting Around Reno
+Getting to and Around Reno

-If you are able-bodied, everything that I’ve mentioned here is walkable.
+Once in town, everything that I’ve mentioned here is walkable.
 Even getting to the far end of Midtown’s murals is only 1.5 miles south.

 Along with edgey and arty sometimes comes sketchy and there is indeed some of that in Reno.
 So stay on your toes, ignore the weird looking guys with the grungy backpacks and take an Uber if you don’t know where you are going.